 Method 1: Windows Update

 This update is available through Windows Update.
-When you turn on automatic updating, this update will be downloaded and installed automatically.
-For more information about how to turn on automatic updating, see Windows Update: FAQ.
+It will be downloaded and installed automatically.

 Method 2: Microsoft Update Catalog

-You do not have to restart the computer after you apply this update.
+You don't have to restart your computer after you apply this update.

 Update replacement information